 New Genesis Shelters: The Men’s program provides a sober living program and dormitory-styled housing to homeless men striving to become self-sufficient.

 The transitional housing program for single men, single women, and families provides an apartment or house.
 The residents must be working, paying rent, and saving for their permanent housing plan.
 The residents can stay in this program for up to two years, depending on the circumstances.
 They must also give back to the community by volunteering at the shelter.
 Call 303.831.4910 to learn more and place your name on the list.

 |Volunteers of America: Several housing locations for individuals, seniors, families, and people with disabilities.|

-Warren Village: Warren Village is a unique, single-parent community.
-Located at 1323 Gilpin St. in Denver’s Capitol Hill neighborhood, we are a two-year program that offers low-income, single parents the chance to become economically and personally self-sufficient by providing affordable housing, quality on-site childcare, and supportive family services.
+Warren Village: Warren Village, located at 1323 Gilpin St. in Denver’s Capitol Hill neighborhood, offers low-income, single parents the chance to become economically and personally self-sufficient by providing affordable housing, quality on-site childcare, and supportive family services.
 Each resident has a private apartment and rent is approximately 30% of one’s income.
 All residents work closely with a family advocate to set and obtain goals.
 Residents must participate in a full-time activity of work or school or a combination of both, attend three life-skills classes each month, and give back two hours of community service.
 It also offers onsite childcare as an option to residents, while they work or go to school.
-Apply here.
-Under normal circumstances, the application process takes 6-8 weeks.
+The application process takes 6-8 weeks.
 However, it may take longer during this time of the coronavirus, so apply early to get on the waitlist.

-NOTE: Applications are no longer being accepted in person; however, they can be downloaded from the website, printed, signed, scanned and emailed to [email protected].
+NOTE: Applications can be downloaded from the website, printed, signed, scanned, and emailed to [email protected].